Improving Visual Representation Learning through Perceptual Understanding: Related Work

 Structural Similarity Index (SSIM), an early form of perceptual loss, attempts to capture properties of an image that when varied are perceived by humans as substantially different.
 Images are compared on three key features: (i) luminance (\textit{i.e.}\ pixel intensity), (ii) contrast and (iii) structure~\cite{journals/tip/WangBSS04}.
 Further work extended this to compute similarity at multiple scales~\cite{1292216}.
 In parallel other similar metrics have been proposed such as: Peak Signal to Noise ratio (PSNR)~\cite{5596999}, Feature Similarity Index (FSIM)~\cite{5705575} and HDR-VDP-2~\cite{10.1145/2010324.1964935}.

 An alternative approach to capturing perceptual similarity is to not compare differences between pixels but instead compute the differences between the intermediary features learnt by a neural network and those extracted from a second fixed network pre-trained in a supervised manner on a large dataset, on the basis that these capture the higher-level semantically meaningful features required for accurate classification.
 This is the approach taken by~\cite{Johnson2016Perceptual} who pre-train a VGG network on ImageNet and then use this for learning.
 Such a \textit{feature matching} based approach has been successfully applied to many tasks since in computer vision~\cite{9352486, wang2018pix2pixHD, wang2018esrgan}.

 In our work, we draw on the feature matching based approach to perceptual similarity but remove the requirement for a pre-trained network, instead learning perceptual similarity dynamically.
+In parallel to this work, PeCo~\cite{dong2021peco} also experiments with perceptual loss to prepare a perceptually aware codebook for masked image modelling.
+However, in our case we apply this directly during pre-training which is much more effective, as it enables the encoder to learn directly higher-level cues from the second network.